droidenator/Google-Maps-JS-Helpers/README.md

-Google-Maps-JS-Helpers
+Buster
 ======================

+"Obviously this blue part here is the land."

-A collection of JS functions to ease setting up and using Google Maps API V3
+A collection of JS functions to ease setting up and using Google Maps API V3.
+Named in honor of master cartographer, Buster Bluth.